 One of the things to consider when planning a booster club fundraising effort is that “cash is king” shouldn’t limit the way you receive funds for your efforts.
 While the traditional method involves door-to-door knocking and cash collecting, you can use a fundraising website that can make planning and collecting funds much easier.
 For ticketed shows or events, a DoJiggy fundraising website does the job of selling tickets online without having to chase down a person to get the money.
 For events that involve registration, easily track and plan the participants and their registration fees so that you have all the information in one place and in real-time.
 If you’re selling services or goods, using fundraising software opens up doors for pre-sales, which can help with preparing how many brownies or other goods that will be sold the day of the sale.

-To make sure that you have the lowest fees in your booster club fundraising efforts while having powerful tools for planning and reporting, check out DoJiggy for cost effective online fundraising software or crowdfunding software to help make reaching your goals a success.
+To make sure that you have the lowest fees in your booster club fundraising efforts while having powerful tools for planning and reporting, check out DoJiggy for cost effective fundraising software or crowdfunding software to help make your booster club campaigns a success.